Toyota tells U.S. agency seat issue could lead to recall

-DETROIT (Reuters) - Toyota Motor Corp (7203.T) has alerted U.S. safety officials that seat material in several vehicles, including its top-selling Camry sedan, fails to meet fire retardation standards and could result in a recall.
+DETROIT (Reuters) - Toyota Motor Corp (7203.T) has alerted U.S. safety officials that seat material in several vehicles, including the top-selling Camry sedan, does not meet fire retardation standards and could result in a recall.

-Toyota said on Thursday it had stopped selling eight recent-model vehicles equipped with seat heaters in North America following an advisory about fire risk from South Korean safety officials.
-The world largest automaker said it did not believe a recall was necessary, however.
+The Japanese automaker said Thursday it has stopped selling eight recent-model vehicles equipped with seat heaters in North America following an alert from South Korean safety officials that the material did not meet their fire retardation standards, which are also used in the United States.

-South Korea applies the same fire retardation standards as those used in the United States, where the cars were built starting in August 2012.
-Some of the U.S.-built models were exported to South Korea.
+The cars were built in the United States starting in August 2012, and some were exported to South Korea.

 Toyota said the number of affected vehicles at its U.S. dealers totaled about 36,000, or about 13 percent of dealer inventory, but that does not include vehicles in transit to dealers or those already sold to consumers.
 In the United States alone, the number of affected vehicles could top 111,000, according to research firm Kelley Blue Book.